albertclerigues/niclib/docs/index.rst

    contain the root `toctree` directive.

 ##################################
-niclib documentation
+niclib docs
 ##################################

-Niclib is a utility library to ease the development of neuroimaging pipelines using deep learning.
+niclib is a utility library to ease the development of neuroimaging pipelines using deep learning.
-This library attempts to offers a simple interface to commonly used functions and procedures when dealing with file storage, data operations, loss functions, evaluation metrics.
+This library attempts to offers a simple interface to commonly used functions and procedures when dealing with file storage, data operations, data and patch generators, network training, loss functions and evaluation metrics.

+This library does't aim to be a complete replacement of other deep learning or neuroimaging libraries.
+If more advanced functionality is required, we encourage the user to use the provided code as a starting point to implement their own needs.

 .. toctree::
    :maxdepth: 2
    :caption: Module documentation

    niclib utils <builtins>
-   Data processing <data>
+   Data operations <data>
    Data generators <generator>
    Predefined models <models>
    Networks <network>